visotrust/angular-archwizard/README.md

 | `[disableNavigationBar]` | `boolean`                                                                                               | `false`           |

 ### \<aw-wizard-step\>

-`angular-archwizard` contains two ways to define a wizard step.
+`@achimha/angular-archwizard` contains two ways to define a wizard step.
 One of these two ways is by using the `<aw-wizard-step>` component.

 #### \[stepId\]

 A wizard step can have its own unique id.
 This id can then be used to navigate to the step.
 In addition the `[stepId]` of a wizard step is used as the `id` of the `li` element for the wizard step in the navigation bar.

 #### \[stepTitle\]

 A wizard step needs to contain a title, which is shown in the navigation bar of the wizard.
 To set the title of a step, add the `stepTitle` input attribute, with the choosen step title, to the definition of your wizard step.

 #### \[navigationSymbol\]

 Sometimes it's useful to add a symbol in the center of the circle in the navigation bar, which belongs to the step.
-`angular-archwizard` supports this through the `[navigationSymbol]` input attribute of the wizard step.
+`@achimha/angular-archwizard` supports this through the `[navigationSymbol]` input attribute of the wizard step.

 Be aware, that not all layouts display the symbols.
 Only the layouts `large-filled-symbols` and `large-empty-symbols` display the symbols!